RIDE Solutions encourages community members to consider the economic impact of their transportation decisions with the Drive Small awareness campaign.

 Further, a 2012 article from CityLab reports on an Oregon study showing cyclists and pedestrians actually spend more at the local businesses they bike and walk by each day.
 While each individual purchase may be less, over the course of a month these consumers spend more than folks arriving by car.

 “No matter how you look at it, sharing a ride, taking the bus, or getting out of the car altogether is good for consumers and good for local businesses,” says Holmes.
-“We hope shoppers will choose to Drive Small while they Shop Small this holiday season.”
+“We hope shoppers will choose to Drive Small while they Shop Small.”

-As part of the campaign, RIDE Solutions has partners with Roanoke’s Upcycled Gifts
+As part of the campaign, RIDE Solutions has partnered with Roanoke’s Upcycled Gifts

 in encouraging folks to share their Drive Small story.
 Shoppers who use the hashtag #drivesmall on social media to let RIDE Solutions know how they supported small businesses in the Roanoke Valley by cutting back on their driving will have a chance to win an upcycled totebag from Upcycled Gifts.
 The bag is recycled from a banner used at this year’s Night Rider’s Ball event celebrating National Bike Month.